 I wonder how many people read the above passage from Matthew and think, “Wow, that would be great, but I can’t be that vulnerable.
 I just can’t let people do whatever they want to me.”

 If we think about turning the other cheek, do we secretly fear that we will be struck on that one as well?

 Therein lies the problem, for those thoughts reflect a fear that one cannot survive in a “dog-eat-dog” world without preemptive strikes to grab an advantage or protect one’s self.
 These thoughts constantly look outward, guardedly, watching for danger and living in fear.

 Jesus, however, comes at it from a different perspective.

 Turning the other cheek is not a sign of weakness or vulnerability; it’s a sign of confidence and strength.
 It’s an acknowledgement of the Holy Spirit within us and using that spirit to guide our lives.

 In Genesis, the source of our Sunday scriptures during Lent, we read that God created man by blowing the breath of life into a lump of clay.
-Adam’s life becomes con spire: a “breathing with” God.
+Adam’s life becomes spiritus cum deo: a “breathing with” God.